Matthew Polk

 If cultural property policy making continues in this direction the impact on museums, their staffs, donors, trustees and, ultimately, their ability to serve the public will be permanent and severely damaging.
 In such an environment no set of internal policies will completely protect an institution from cultural property disputes or accusations.
 We can, however, operate transparently with clear ethical guidelines that support both the protection of cultural heritage and our ability to pursue our public mission.
 We must also fight for a seat at the policy making table and become an active part of the process rather than being victimized by it.

-In 2016 the US and EU antiquities markets totaled less than $120M combined21 yet UN policy makers still believe ISIL by itself earns at least $100M per year from trade in antiquities22 and have adopted UN Security Council Resolution 2347 calling for monitoring, enforcement and provenance requirements for trade in cultural property to fight terrorism.23 https://committeeforculturalpolicy.org/terrorism-cultural-heritage-and-the-threat-to-museums-public-missions/#_edn22
+In 2016 the US and EU antiquities markets totaled less than $120M combined yet UN policy makers still believe ISIL by itself earns at least $100M per year from trade in antiquities and have adopted UN Security Council Resolution 2347 calling for monitoring, enforcement and provenance requirements for trade in cultural property to fight terrorism.

-Recent testimony before Congress and Homeland Security2425 also continues to cite sale of artifacts as a major source of terrorist funding claiming that individual objects sell for, “…as much as $1 Million…” and, despite lack of any evidence, implying that terrorists are directly participating at the highest levels of the antiquities market.
-Statements like this one, “..attacks such as the one in Paris cost approximately [only] $30,000 to finance”, are being used to justify virtual elimination of all trade in cultural objects while ignoring the known primary sources of funding and support for terrorist activities.26 No one has yet claimed the reward.27
+Recent testimony before Congress and Homeland Security at hearings: “The Exploitation of Cultural Property: Examining Illicit Activity in the Antiquities and Art Trade” and “Following the Money: Examining Current Terrorist Financing Trends and the Threat to the Homeland” also continue to cite sale of artifacts as a major source of terrorist funding claiming that individual objects sell for, “…as much as $1 Million…” and, despite lack of any evidence, implying that terrorists are directly participating at the highest levels of the antiquities market.
+Statements like this one, “…attacks such as the one in Paris cost approximately [only] $30,000 to finance”, are being used to justify virtual elimination of all trade in cultural objects while ignoring the known primary sources of funding and support for terrorist activities.

 Museums should be an essential part of any international effort to protect the world’s cultural heritage.
 But, as the focus of regulators has turned almost solely to defeating terrorism, museums have been marginalized and the goal of actually preserving world cultural heritage for future generations seems to be receding into the background.